zaiyan-alam/dna-sequence-workflow/data/temp.rst

    By default, debug mode is off.

+**-l**; \ **--long**
+   This option will show one line per sub-DAG, including one line for the workflow.
+In case of hierarchical workflows, now each sub-dag is shown along with indented branch.
+This option now shows more columns for jobs in condor Q.

+   By default, only DAG totals (sums) are shown.

+**-D**; \ **--dirs**
+   This option can be used along with **--long** option in case of hierarchical workflows, to show relative directories under *dagnames* per sub-DAG.
+It's main usage comes for hierarichal workflows.

+   By default, only dag names are shown.

 **-j**
    This option returns the status of the workflow in a JSON serializable data structure (Python dict).
 Sample of this structure is shown below, where the